List of Arifureta characters: Other characters

 One of the Liberators who opposed God long ago, who has survived to the present day by transferring her soul into golems she created.
 She is loud, boisterous and mischievous, with her practical jokes and overall personality completely irritating Hajime, Yue and Shea when they challenge her Labyrinth in Reisen Gorge.
-In the Season 2 OVA "The Miraculous Meeting and The Phantasmagorical Adventure", her past self comes face-to-face with Hajime, Yue and Shea, all of whom don't hesitate to make their feelings about her quite clear (to the amusement of Oscar Orcus and two other Liberators, although they do try to prevent Hajime, Yue and Shea from actually attacking Miledi); however, she and Yue are able to work together, and Yue comes to consider herself Miledi's heir and successor.
+In the Season 2 OVA "The Miraculous Meeting and The Phantasmagorical Adventure", her past self comes face-to-face with Hajime, Yue and Shea, all of whom don't hesitate to make their feelings about her quite clear (much to the amusement of Oscar Orcus and fellow Liberators Meiru Melusine and Naiz Gruen, although all three do try to physically prevent Hajime, Yue and Shea from actually attacking Miledi); however, she and Yue are able to work together, and Yue comes to consider herself Miledi's heir and successor.
+Miledi is one of the protagonists of the prequel series Arifureta: From Commonplace to World's Strongest Zero.